• Home

 The answer is yes – so long as you’re well prepared.

-Most people who visit Kyoto spend at least 2 or 3 days exploring the city.
-However, I would recommend two days in Kyoto is that absolutely minimum time.
+Most people who visit Kyoto spend at least 2 or 3 days exploring the city before continuing on their itinerary to other parts of Japan.
+However, I would recommend two days in Kyoto as the absolutely minimum time.

 If you are planning a trip to Kyoto for 2 days, then you will probably spend the majority of those two days on the go constantly.
 Whereas, three days will allow you to take your time a bit more.